Web Applications

 You can also use "search.json" to integrate the search engine in a more personalized way.

-To access this API, add “search.json” to the URL of your web app along with your query.
-For example: test.modyo.com/mysite/search. json?query=MyQuery
+To access this API, add "search.json" to your web app's URL along with your query.
+For example: test.modyo.com/mySite/search.json?query=MyQuery

 Customize your queries as follows: